rasnom/humanfoodmachine/README.md

 Digital protototypes of vending machine interfaces as art.

+I think there is a lot of potential to create vending machines with unusual interfaces that straddle the art/commerce line.
+This repo is a place to quickly build and test interesting interactions.

 ## Conspire

 How would your snacking choices differ if you had to collaborate to enact them?

-Three people is where the overhead of coordination starts to be inevitable.
-In this model, two people must simultaneously work to make a selection while a third executes it.
+In this model, two people must simultaneously work together (in two separate browsers) to make a selection and submit a selection.
+It is also a chance to try out PubNub for real-time interactions.

 ### Status